rantengsky/RS-SLAM/README.md

 3. Running a .bag file in TUM3 database to publish rgb and depth images or the openni driver if you have a RGB-D camera.
 ## Dependencies
 1. Pytorch 0.4.0 is required for semantic segmentation.
-2. Ocotomap is required for map construction.
+2. Octomap is required for map construction.
 ## Acknowledgement
 This work cannot be done without many open source projets.
 Special thanks to
 <br />[semantic_slam](https://github.com/floatlazer/semantic_slam)